A note on the topology of irreducible ${\rm SO}(3)$-manifolds: Introduction

-is the Kervaire semi-characteristic of $M$. \end{thm} In this article we would like to study a similar situation.
+The existence of a two--field on a $5$--manifold $M$ could be rephrased to the existence of a rank $3$ subbundle $\eta$ of $\tau_M$, such that the Whitney sum of $\eta$ with a trivial rank $2$ vector bundle is isomorphic to $\tau_M$.
+In this article we would like to study a similar situation.
 A manifold $M$ of dimension $5$ is called an \emph{irreducible $\SOg(3)$--manifold} if there is a rank $3$ vector bundle $\eta$ over $M$ such that the tangent bundle of $M$ is isomorphic to the bundle of symmetric trace--free endomorphisms of $\eta$ (see Remark \ref{RReductionGeometrically} for an explanation why such manifolds are called \emph{irreducible}).
 We will prove two main theorems about the topology of irreducible $\SOg(3)$-manifolds, which may be summarized as follows:

 \begin{thm} Let $M$ be a closed, oriented and connected manifold of dimension five. \begin{enumerate} \item[(a)] Suppose $w_2(M)=0$ (i.e. if $M$ is spin).
 Then $M$ is an irreducible $\SOg(3)$-manifold if and only if \begin{enumerate} \item[(i)] $w_4(M)=0$ and the first Pontryagin class $p_1\in H^4(M;\ZZ)$ is divisible by five, \item[(ii)] $\hat\chi(M)=0$. \end{enumerate}